isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Hosting.md

 ---

-## Q: What should the host do if a plug-in does not call _ComponentHandler::restartComponent()_ from the main/UI thread?
+## Q: What should the host do if a plug-in does not call _ComponentHandler::restartComponent()_ from the UI Thread?

-You can report the wrong behavior of the plug-in to the developer. *restartComponent* has to be called from UI Thread.
-As a security fallback, the host could postpone this call in the UI Thread and handle it in the next UI idle phase.
+You can report the wrong behavior of the plug-in to the developer. *restartComponent* has to be called from **UI Thread**.
+As a security fallback, the host could postpone this call in the **UI Thread** and handle it in the next UI idle phase.

 ---